Professional Cloud DevOps Engineer

 terraform.tfstate

 .
-This default configuration can make Terraform difficult for teams to use, especially when many users run Terraform at the same time and each machine has its own understanding of the current infrastructure.To help you avoid these issues, this section shows you how to configure a remote state that points to a Cloud Storage bucket.
-Remote state is a feature of backends, and in this tutorial, is configured in the
+This default configuration can make Terraform difficult for teams, especially when many users run Terraform at the same time and each machine has its own understanding of the current infrastructure.To help you avoid these issues, this section shows you how to configure a remote state that points to a Cloud Storage bucket.
+Remote state is a feature of backends and in this tutorial is configured in a

 backend.tf

-Example date/time expression When you use the following condition expression in a role binding, it grants access until midnight on January 1, 2021.
+Example date/time expression The following condition expression in a role binding allows access until midnight on January 1st, 2021:

-Packer is an open-source tool for creating identical machine images for multiple platforms from a single source configuration.
-This page shows you how to create a VM image to be used in Compute Engine by Packer and Cloud Build.
+Packer is an open-source tool for creating identical virtual machine (VM) images for multiple platforms from a single source configuration.
+This page describes how to create VM images for use in Compute Engine with Packer and Cloud Build.

 create_before_destroy

-meta-argument changes this behavior so that the replacement object is created first, and the original object is destroyed after.
+meta-argument changes this behavior so that the replacement object is created first, and the existing object is destroyed after the replacement is created.

 HTTP Status Code | Error Message | Context/Cause |